FocusInterrogating assumptions that frame educational practice

 Principal MetaphorsLearning Environment is a discourse that asks educators to be attentive to underlying and implicit metaphors, and so it is inappropriate to align it with a specific cluster of associations.

-SynopsisLearning Environment is an umbrella notion that reaches achoo all aspects – philosophical, cultural, social, disciplinary, operational, physical, and so on – of a situation intended to support learning.
-It appears that the notion was developed to alert educators that a wide range of considerations is necessary to understand the assumptions on learning, learners, knowledge, and teaching that are being enacted in a given setting.
+SynopsisLearning Environment is an umbrella notion that reaches across all aspects – philosophical, cultural, social, disciplinary, operational, physical, and so on – of a situation intended to support learning.
+It appears that the notion was developed to alert educators that a wide range of considerations is necessary to understand the assumptions on learning, learners, knowledge, and teaching that are being enacted in any given setting.
 Associated discourses include:

 - Learning Space (Learning Setting) – This subdiscourse of Learning Environment is specifically concerned with the physical settings in which teaching and learning happen – indoor or outdoor, actual or virtual, synchronous or asynchronous.
 That said, the discourse is dominated by assumptions of indoor, actual, and synchronous encounters, and so Learning Space tends to be preoccupied with such matters as physical comfort, aesthetics, lighting, acoustics, and technology.

 - Open Learning Environments (Michael Hannafin, Susan Land, Kevin Oliver, 1990s) – a mashup of insights distributed across Discourses on Individual Learning in Group Settings, including emphases on self-directed inquiry, heuristics-based learning, ill-defined problems, metacognition, and collaborative engagements